The primary values of Coles Airsoft are SHUR (Safety, Honor, Understand Rules).

 FPS Limit (Standard)The airsoft weapons allowed at Coles are limited to a muzzle energy of no more than 1.858 joules which is the same as 400 feet-per-second (fps) using BBs that have a mass of 0.25 grams.
 Click HERE to learn about joules.
 We routinely conduct chronographic testing using the chart linked HERE to verify that no one’s gun is shooting over this limit.

 FPS Limit (Bolt-action)A special category of airsoft weapon is allowed to shoot up to a higher muzzle energy of no more than 3.513 joules which is the same as 550 feet-per-second (fps) using BBs that have a mass of 0.25 grams as shown on the last column of the chart linked HERE.
-These guns must be at least 36 inches (914.4 millimeters) in length from butt to muzzle, and they must be designed to require the operator to perform a bolt-action movement before each squeeze of the trigger in order to fire each BB.
+These guns must be at least 36 inches (914.4 millimeters) in length from butt to muzzle, and they must be designed to require the operator to perform a bolt-action or lever-action movement before each squeeze of the trigger in order to fire each BB.
 When these high-power guns are used to shoot at human targets, they must be at least 100 feet away from their target before firing.
-Shooters who break this 100-foot minimum-engagement-distance (MED) rule will be prohibited from using these guns at Coles and may be ejected from the property for violating field safety.
+Shooters who break this 100-foot minimum-engagement-distance (MED) rule will be prohibited from using these guns at Harris Field and may be ejected from the property for violating field safety.

 Gun SafetyAlways treat all firearms as if they are loaded.
 This includes airsoft guns.
 Always keep your gun pointed in a safe direction.
 Never point a firearm at anyone or anything that should not be shot.
 Never look down the barrel of your gun.Always keep your finger off of the trigger, outside of the trigger guard, and your selector on SAFE until you are ready to fire.
 Always be fully aware of exactly what your target is, what is around it, and what is behind it.
 Before exiting the Live-fire Zone, always remove your gun magazine, fire twice to clear your hop-up chamber, and apply your barrel cover.